 As technology continues to advance, our engineers are able to use smaller spaces without sacrificing conductivity.
 High performance is delivered while cutting the circuit size and cost.
 These printed electronics layers use less design real estate; can be wrapped around objects without cracking; are more environmentally friendly than etching; can be produced on paper or film; and several of our processes can enable seamless scale up from prototype to production.

-Manufacturers are increasingly adding conductive features to their medical devices, and have challenged Topflight to design components that are smaller and more advanced than ever before.
+Manufacturers are increasingly adding conductive features to their medical devices, and have challenged Topflight to produce your design components that are smaller and more advanced than ever before.
 Topflight has more than 30 years of experience producing printed circuits and other components for biosensors, antennae, heaters, transistors, blood coagulation devices and test strips.
 We have deep experience printing with both polymer thick films (PTF) and nanoparticle silver and carbon (graphene) inks.
 When higher conductivity is required, patterns can also be etched with copper or aluminum.
 Projects have been done on traditional polyester and polyimides, as well as thinner films such as polycarbonate and paper.

 Radio Frequency Identification (RFID) tags can be incorporated into any label for product identification, tracking or embedded security.
 Topflight is a leading supplier and qualified converter for some of the largest RFID providers, and have converted millions of RFID tags for specialized applications, including DVD and book pricing labels, airline baggage scanning, diagnostic tags, and mass transit tickets.
 We offer a variety of RFID services and options, including printing, etching, inlaying, coating, laminating, and delivery in rolls, sheets, or singles:

 - All types of tags – from EPC Class 1 to Gen 2

 - Advanced functional material conversion – even printed proteins

 - Extreme environments – from golf balls to cryogenic storage in liquid nitrogen